Arestout/caesar-cipher-cli-tool/README.md

 3. --input

 - optional
-- here you can specify the name of the input file
+- here you can specify the name and location of the input file
-- the file should be in the same directory as the caesar-cipher script
 - if not specified, the tool will ask you to write your input in the console

 4. --output

 - optional
-- here you can specify the name of the output file
+- here you can specify the name and location of the output file
-- the file should be in the same directory as the caesar-cipher script
 - if not specified, the tool will print your output in the console